wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/customization.md

 As a result, there are two running containers:

 * `sidecar-init-iptables` is the init container running iptables.
-By default, this container starts but you can [disable it](#incoming-traffic-interception-port-redirection).
+By default, this container starts but you can [disable it](#incoming-traffic-interception-port-forwarding).
 * `sidecar-proxy` runs NGINX proxy with Wallarm modules and some helper services.
-All these processes run and manage by [supervisord](http://supervisord.org/).
+All these processes are run and manage by [supervisord](http://supervisord.org/).

 #### Split deployment